-Next on our outline, we should learn to excel in being merciful.
+Next on our outline, we should excel in being merciful.

 - Jas.
 2:12-13 Speak and act as those who are going to be judged by the law that gives freedom, because judgment without mercy will be shown to anyone who has not been merciful.
 Mercy triumphs over judgment! - Mt.
-5:7 [Jesus speaking] Blessed are the merciful, for they will be shown mercy. - Mic.
-6:8 He has showed you, O man, what is good.
-And what does the LORD require of you?
-To act justly and to love mercy and to walk humbly with your God.
+5:7 [Jesus speaking] Blessed are the merciful, for they will be shown mercy.